 Still not sure you want to cough up $119 for Amazon Prime?
 If you're not currently a subscriber, you might consider doing a 30-day free trial.

 You can experience all the Prime perks: the free shipping, video, music and the rest.
-After 30 days, you'll automatically be charged for your fees, so make sure to decide before then.
+Not to mention Prime Day.
+After 30 days, you'll automatically be charged your membership fee, so you must cancel by then if that's what you decide to do.

 You also should keep your eyes open for occasional promos on Prime.
 In November 2016, the cost of a membership was cut by $20 for just one day.

 College students can get a six-month free trial followed by a discounted membership customized for them.
-The student rate is half the regular price: $59 after the price increase, up from $49.
+The student rate is about half the regular price: $59 a year or $6.49 per month.

-Even if you can't figure out any way around the new $119 fee, you'll likely find Prime is still worth it — for most people.
+Even if you can't figure out any way around the $119 fee, you may very well find that a Prime membership is good to have — if you can get your money's worth out of the many potential benefits.